Breed Characteristics and More!

 Grooming Requirements-A Cav's coat requires a commitment of brushing at least 2 - 3 times weekly to keep it from becoming matted.
 Other areas that require maintenance are ears, teeth, nails, pads and eyes.

 Separation anxiety is common- If there was a down side to this dog's love of people, separation anxiety would have to be it.
 Cavaliers absolutely hate being left alone.
-Click the link above for helpful tips to curb the destructive behaviors brought on by separation anxiety.
+Some can never be trained out of it.
+Click the link for helpful tips to curb the destructive behaviors brought on by separation anxiety.

 Shedding- Cavs do shed an average amount.
 Most people find this a small price to pay for such a loving little dog, but that is no consolation for those with allergies to dander.
 If you have allergies and you haven't yet tested your tolerance for this breed.
 It would be a wise choice to do so before adopting one.
 Cavs would not usually be considered one of the hypoallergenic breeds, but we'll show you a list of dogs who are.